 Use verschieden-/unterschiedlich- if you can replace different with divers(e) without completely altering the meaning.

 And that’s it for today.
 I’ve prepared a little quiz for you so you can try out what you’ve learned.
-If you want you can post your translation in the comments and I’ll correct it.
-But you can also just try to figure out which word to use.
 And of course if anything is unclear just leave me a comment.

 I hope you liked it and see you next time.